antonella-framework/docs/source/docs/controller-examples.md

 ---
 title: Controller Examples
-description: Practical examples of controllers in Antonella Framework
+description: Practical controller examples in Antonella Framework
 extends: _layouts.documentation
 section: content
 ---

 # Controller Examples

-Practical examples of controllers in Antonella Framework with real-world use cases.
+Practical controller examples in Antonella Framework with real-world use cases, aligned with the new flow: hooks are registered exclusively from `Config.php` and controller methods must be static or properly referenced from the configuration.

-## Basic Controller Example
+## Basic Contact Controller

-Here's a simple controller that handles a contact form:
+A simple controller that displays a contact form and processes the submission via AJAX.

 ```php
 <?php